tashburn/unusual-beliefs/health.md

 # Sleep
-- 2 hours after sun down, get up with the sun
+- Go to sleep 2 hours after sun down, wake up with the sun
-- Consistent schedule
+- Have a consistent schedule, even on weekends.
+- Haev a consistent warm-down-for-bed routine.
+- Make the room pitch black dark.
-- Dark room
+- Make the room 65 degrees.
-- Warm-down routine
-- Red light only 2 hours before bed (no unfiltered screens!)
+- Have red light only for the 2 hours before bed (no unfiltered screens!).
-- Only use bed for sleep and sex
+- Only use bed for sleep and sex.
+- Avoid caffeine, even in the morning.
+While the half-life is 5 hours, the quarter-life is 12 hours.
+- Avoid alcohol in the evening because it disrupts sleep, circadian rhythm, and HGH (wastes workouts!).
+- Don't eat within 3 hours of bed.
-- Equipment: chilipad
+- Equipment: eye mask, chilipad.

 # Exercise
-- Every day, even if it's just a walk/hike
+- Exercise every day, in some way, even if it's just a walk/hike.
+- If you miss a day, it's not a big deal.
+Life will happen.
-- HIIT 15-20 minutes (go all out for 30s, rest for 90s)
+- HIIT 15-20 minutes (go all out for 30s, rest for 90s).
-- Get both cardio and resistance
+- Get both cardio and resistance.
+- Resistance training:
+  - Should work all the major muscle groups.
+  - 70% of your max-load seems to be optimal for building muscle.
+  - Reps to failure, or 80% of failure.
+- It's 10x easier to stay lean from diet than from exercise.
+- It's more time-efficient to do easy/hard efforts, rather than medium efforts.
+- Stay psychologically motivated:
+  - pick workouts i like.
+  - get enough variety.
+  - adjust duration, intensity, and frequency to tolerance.

 # Longevity